 If you test positive shortly before your program ends, it may delay your return to the U.S. (see advice above about booking flexible flights).

 Refer to the current CDC guidance around international travel.

 Should EA make the difficult decision to suspend any program prior to departure, students will have three options:

 - Defer their participation to a future term

 - Switch their application to another available program that fits their academic and personal interests

 Yes!
-Education Abroad offers virtual program options that provide a global curriculum and an opportunity to internationalize students experience.
-Students have the option of enrolling in these programs independently or in addition to a CU Boulder course load.
+EA offers a few virtual and domestic program options that provide a global curriculum and an opportunity to internationalize students' experiences.

-Education Abroad is open for both in person and virtual advising!
+EA is open for advising!
 See our Contact Us page for information on how to connect with an advisor.
 For questions related to a specific study abroad program or student situation, contact the respective Education Abroad Program Manager.